 - N-Acetylcysteine (NAC)

-Biogetica believes in the healing powers of nature and endorses natural alternatives over synthetic molecules that do more harm than good.
-Biogetica has formulated blends from choicest natural sources amalgamating indigenous herbs like the ones above in synergistic combinations with other multifarious ingredients that are traditionally believed to promote lung function, increase breathing capacity, improve respiratory health and mitigate associated discomfort.
-To know more about these natural products, our health protocols or to get expert advice on any health related concerns, please consult our doctors available 24/7 at www.biogetica.com now.
+Biogetica is a firm believer in the healing power of nature and prefers natural products over synthetic ones that can do more harm than benefit.
+Biogetica blends indigenous herbs such as the ones listed above with other ingredients to create synergistic blends that promote lung function and respiratory health.
+For more information on these natural products or our health protocols, as well as expert advice regarding any health-related concerns, you can consult our doctors 24/7 by visiting www.biogetica.com.